naarvent/Spotify_PopUp/README.md

 3. Place a shortcut of the .exe inside that folder.

+## 📁 File Structure and Safety

+All generated files such as `.cache` (used for Spotify API credentials) will be stored inside:
+Documents/
+└── naarvents projects/
+└── Spotify Widget/
+This ensures that the widget does not interfere with other Spotify-based scripts or tools you might be using.
+The folder is created automatically on first run.

 ## 📄 License
 This widget is free to use and modify.
 If you share it, consider crediting this repo.